Skip to main content

 alt text

-This guide shows how to deploy own Docker apps (with AdminForth as example) to Amazon EC2 instance with Docker and Terraform involving Docker self-hosted registry.
+This guide shows how to deploy own Docker apps (with AdminForth as example) to Amazon EC2 instance with Docker and Terraform involving pushing images into Amazon ECR.

 Needed resources:

-• GitHub actions Free plan which includes 2000 minutes per month (1000 of 2-minute builds per month - more then enough for many projects, if you are not running tests etc).
+• GitHub actions Free plan which includes 2000 minutes per month (1000 of 2-minute builds per month - more then enough for many projects, if you are not running tests).
 Extra builds would cost 0.008$ per minute.

-• Build process is done using IaaC approach with HashiCorp Terraform, so almoast no manual actions are needed from you.
-Every resource including EC2 server instance is described in code which is commited to repo so no manual clicks are needed.
+• Build is done using IaaC approach with HashiCorp Terraform, so almoast no manual actions are needed from you.
+Every resource including EC2 server instance is described in code which is commited to repo.

-• Docker build process is done on GitHub actions, so EC2 server is not overloaded
+• Docker build process is done on GitHub actions server, so EC2 server is not overloaded with builds

 • Changes in infrastructure including changing server type, adding S3 Bucket, changing size of sever disk is also can be done by commiting code to repo.

-• Docker images and cache are stored on EC2 server, so no extra costs for Docker registry are needed.
+• Docker images and build cache are stored on Amazon ECR

 • Total build time for average commit to AdminForth app (with Vite rebuilds) is around 2 minutes.